New patrons: Development in the scientific sector

-The Protocol of the New Patrons, initially developed for artistic creation, was extended to scientific research in 2013.
-A new Protocol invites citizens to become the partrons of scientific projects, enabling them to play an active part in research and development.
-In the very same way as for artistic projects, patron citizens express their needs, concerns or interests, and scientists work with them to respond to these requests.
-This approach aims to foster civic engagement, encourage dialogue between scientists and local communities, and ensure that scientific research meets the needs and values of society.
-By extending the New patrons' protocol to scientific creation, it becomes an important model for participatory democracy in science.
+The Protocol of the New Patrons, initially devised for artistic creation, was extended to scientific research in 2013.
+A new protocol invites citizens to become patrons of scientific projects, enabling them to participate actively in research and development.
+As with artistic projects, patron-citizens express needs, concerns, or interests, and scientists work with them to develop responses.
+This approach seeks to promote civic engagement, support dialogue between scientists and local communities, and ensure that scientific research responds to societal needs and values.
+By extending the New Patrons' protocol to scientific inquiry, the programme offers a model for participatory democracy in science.

 Contributing figures

-Half a thousand artists from all disciplines – sculptors, painters, visual artists, video artists, designers, architects, composers, writers and illustrators – from every continent have accepted commissions for one or more artistic projects from New patrons.
+Around 500 artists from various disciplines—including sculptors, painters, visual artists, video artists, designers, architects, composers, writers and illustrators— from every continent have received commissions for one or more artistic projects from New Patrons.

-Non-exhaustive list, in alphabetical order, of artists or collectives who have produced at least one work as part of the Protocol of the New Patrons:
+The following is a non-exhaustive, alphabetical list of artists or collectives who have produced at least one work within the framework of the Protocol of the New Patrons: